 Today, the information and knowledge provided over the Internet are often cited as examples of global public goods.
 It is widely recognized that the utility and value of a network increases with growth in the number of nodes and users of that network.

 The Internet, as a decentralized and open system, must be permitted to enable the world’s citizens to freely connect and express themselves consistent with fundamental principles of freedom of expression, while taking into consideration national security or of public order (ordre public), or of public health or morals.
-Consistent with the nature of knowledge, information and forms of expression provided over the Internet as global public goods, ITU Member States may wish to consider policy measures to increase and protect the growth of the Internet.
+Consistent with the nature of knowledge, information and forms of expression provided over the Internet as global public goods, ITU Member States may wish to consider policy measures to enable the continued growth of the Internet and the markets and economies based thereon.

 At the World Summit on Information Society (WSIS), world leaders and Heads of State adopted general principles on a multi-stakeholder governance model, which offer a fundamental framework on which to base such policy measures.
 Various initiatives have been undertaken at the national level to enunciate high-level governing principles for cyberspace including, inter alia, the United States International Strategy for Cyberspace and Brazil’s ten "Principles for the Governance and Use of the Internet”.